Spinosauridae: Habitat preference

+In 2016, Sales and colleagues statistically examined the fossil distribution of spinosaurids, abelisaurids, and carcharodontosaurids, and concluded that spinosaurids had the strongest support for association with coastal palaeoenvironments.
+Spinosaurids also appear to have inhabited inland environments (with their distribution there being comparable to carcharodontosaurids), which indicates they may have been more generalist than usually thought.
 In 2018, an analysis was conducted on the partial tibia of an indeterminate spinosaurine from the early Albian, the bone was from a sub-adult between 7 and 13 m (22 and 42 ft) in length still growing moderately fast before its death.
 This specimen (LPP-PV-0042) was found in the Araripe Basin of Brazil and taken to the University of San Carlos for a CT Scan, where it revealed osteosclerosis (high bone density).
 This condition had previously only been observed in Spinosaurus, as a possible way of controlling its buoyancy.
 The presence of this condition on the leg fragment showed that semi-aquatic adaptations in spinosaurids were already present at least 10 million years before Spinosaurus aegyptiacus appeared.
 According to the phylogenetic bracketing method, this high bone density might have been present in all spinosaurines.
+In the same year, Canadian palaeontologist Donald M. Henderson published a study of theropod buoyancy (through simulation with 3D models) and found that distantly related theropods floated as well as the tested spinosaurs, and instead supported they would have stayed by the shorelines or shallow water rather than being semi-aquatic.

-In 2020, a scientific paper by paleontologists published in the scientific journal Cretaceous Research found taphonomic evidence in the Kem Kem group that would support Spinosaurus being a semi-aquatic dinosaur.
-However, research conducted in 2023 cited the immediate assumption of Spinosaurids being avid divers due to correlations in bone compactness as being subject to errors, such as flawed statistical methods and measurements, as well as sampling bias.
-A study conducted in 2023 by Stephanie Baumgart also found similar results with the previous studies as; given amount of variation in specimens and in data collection techniques, they concluded that previous evidence isn't strong enough to put Spinosaurus swimming and diving entirely submerged.
-Spinosaurus still more likely mostly hung out on shore, akin to wader lifestyle previously interfered.
+In 2021, Beevor and colleagues reported the bonebed containing the teeth of Spinosaurus and rostral denticles of Onchopristis, and suggested this as taphonomic evidence in the Kem Kem group that would support Spinosaurus being a semi-aquatic dinosaur.
+In 2024, Myhrvold and colleagues cited the immediate assumption of spinosaurids being avid divers due to correlations in bone compactness as being subject to errors, such as flawed statistical methods and measurements, as well as sampling bias.
+Given the amount of variation in specimens and in data collection techniques, they concluded that previous evidence isn't strong enough to put Spinosaurus swimming and diving entirely submerged, suggesting that Spinosaurus still more likely mostly hung out on shore, akin to wader lifestyle previously interfered.

-A 2018 study of buoyancy (through simulation with 3D models) by the Canadian palaeontologist Donald M. Henderson found that distantly related theropods floated as well as the tested spinosaurs, and instead supported they would have stayed by the shorelines or shallow water rather than being semi-aquatic.
+A 2026 paper by Cau et al. analyzed five spinosaurine skulls and found evidence of the presence of salt glands, which had convergently evolved to be similar to those of semi-aquatic and aquatic birds.
+This suggests that derived spinosaurines were able to hunt in brackish and saltwater environments.
+They noted that the evidence of salt glands do not necessarily confirm whether spinosaurines are fully aquatic, diving pursuit predators, or hunted prey like modern wading birds.